microsoft/terminal/doc/specs/Keyboard-Selection.md

 The first branch will be updated to _modify_ the selection instead of usually _clearing_ it.
 This will happen by converting the key event into parameters to forward to `TerminalCore`, which then updates the selection appropriately.

 #### Idea: Make keyboard selection a collection of standard keybindings
-One idea is to introduce an `updateSelection` action that conditionally works if a seleciton is active (similar to the `copy` action).
+One idea is to introduce an `updateSelection` action that conditionally works if a selection is active (similar to the `copy` action).
 For these key bindings, if there is no selection, the key events are forwarded to the application.

 Thanks to Keybinding Args, there would only be 1 new command:
 | Action | Keybinding Args | Description |